 What might “personal items” mean in succession law?
 What happens if you don’t leave any instructions as to who takes your personal things and you die intestate?
 Who is entitled under the law to take your personal items then?

 You might think it unnecessary to discuss “personal effects” as it seems self-explanatory as to what they are.
 However personal items can lead to problems for executors or administrators in distributing a deceased estate even if a will was left.
 Personal effects can be at the centre of disputes, sometimes ending up in court although usually in conjunction with other issues.

 Personal items, effects, chattels

 Personal items, personal property, our personal possessions, belongings, personal effects, things, our “stuff” are some expressions we might use in everyday language about the things we use individually.
 In succession law the words personal effects or personal chattels are used depending on the jurisdiction.
-Either way, case law describes them as tangible things, personal property which has a personal connection with the will-maker.
+Either way case law describes them as tangible things, objects you can see and touch, personal property which has a personal connection with the will-maker who used them.

 The meaning of personal effects in a will – the context